erickbennett/ui5weatherapp/README.md

 index.html.

 ## Future Revisions
 Clean up the UI.
-Allow the ability to enter zip.
+Add ability to use geo location from browser.